 To enable this feature, once inside the builder for a given flow, click Show Analytics on the top header menu.

-To enable this feature, once inside the builder for a given flow, click Show Analytics on the top header menu.
-When you do, you will see all channel sending action cards expand to show embedded performance analytics.
+When you enable Show Analytics, you will see all of the channel sending action cards expand to show embedded performance analytics.
 You will also be able to adjust the time range of data you would like to see.

 For each channel sending action, you will see the following analytics: